 Introduction to CPT Codes and Their Purpose

 CPT codes are used by healthcare providers and insurers to standardize the reporting and billing of medical services.
 These codes ensure that procedures, tests, and treatments are accurately documented, facilitating proper reimbursement.
 The CPT code for INR testing helps billers and coders identify the specific lab test associated with monitoring blood clotting.
+Practices can further optimize reimbursements through revenue cycle management services, which streamline claims processing and payment workflows.

 The Specific CPT Code for INR and Prothrombin Time